 Who Should Complete This Course

-- Completion of in-person or online training is required for anyone voting on tenure and tenure track faculty hires.
-Faculty members not serving on a search committee but who vote or participate in tenure or tenure-track searches, may either take the in-person training with the search committee or complete the online training.
+- Faculty members not serving on a search committee but who vote or participate in tenured or tenure-track searches may either take the live virtual consultation with the search committee or complete the online training.

-The manual provides guidance to hiring authorities, chairs and members involved in faculty search committees.
-The manual details the tasks, responsibilities and guidelines for conducting a fair, legally defensible and unbiased search process designed to recruit and hire diverse top talent.
+The guidebooks provide guidance to hiring authorities, chairs and members involved in faculty search committees.
+The guidebooks detail the tasks, responsibilities and guidelines for conducting a fair, legally defensible and unbiased search process designed to recruit and hire diverse top talent.

-The manual is divided into five guides, presented in the order of tasks to be undertaken by a faculty search committee:
+The guidebooks are divided into five guides, presented in the order of tasks to be undertaken by a faculty search committee:

 - Getting Started

 - Completing the Search

 Each guide details processes, steps, best practices, and tools for conducting each phase of the faculty process.

 - Guidebook 2: Recruitment and Outreach